ed-hawkins/climate-songs/songs/The Automatic-Monster.md

 ## LYRICS

-Original | Climate
+Original | Climate themed
 --- | ---
-Brain fried tonight through misuse | Climate change caused through coal use Through misuse, through misuse | Through gas use, through oil use You can't avoid static abuse | We didn’t avoid coal use Abuse, abuse | Gas use, oil use
-Without these pills you're let loose | Without these fuels, you’re let loose You're let loose, you're let loose | You’re let loose, you’re let loose Take off, get out, no excuse | Stop now, get off, no excuse No excuse, no excuse | No excuse, no excuse
-*What's that coming over the hill* | *What’s that coming over the hill* *Is it a monster?
-Is it a monster?* | *Is it a big flood?
+Brain fried tonight through misuse | Climate change caused through coal use Through misuse, through misuse | Through gas use, through oil use You can't avoid static abuse, abuse, abuse | We didn’t avoid coal use, gas use, oil use Without these pills you're let loose | Without these fuels, you’re let loose You're let loose, you're let loose | You’re let loose, you’re let loose Take off, get out, no excuse, no excuse, no excuse | Stop now, get off, no excuse, no excuse, no excuse *What's that coming over the hill.
+Is it a monster?
+Is it a monster?* | *What’s that coming over the hill.
+Is it a big flood?
 Is it a big flood?*
-*What's that coming over the hill* | *What’s that coming over the land* *Is it a monster?
-Is it a monster?* | *Is it a heatwave?
+*What's that coming over the hill.
+Is it a monster?
+Is it a monster?* | *What’s that coming over the land.
+Is it a big flood?
 Is it a heatwave?*
-*What's that coming over the hill* | *What’s that coming over the field* *Is it a monster?
-Is it a monster?* | *Is it a wildfire?
+*What's that coming over the hill.
+Is it a monster?
+Is it a monster?* | *What’s that coming over the field.
+Is it a big flood?
 Is it a wildfire?*
 *What's that coming over the hill?* | *What’s that coming over the hill?*
+Confused, mind bruised, it seeps out, it seeps out, it seeps out | Suffering, much torment, it’s here now, it’s here now, it’s here now
+Face down, home town looks so grey, looks so grey, looks so grey | Plants die, our Earth looks so grey, looks so grey, looks so grey
+Convexed you bend, twist and shout, twist and shout, twist and shout | Talk, persuade, vote and shout, cycle and walk, eat less meat, Stand up, brush off, get moving, get moving, get moving | Stand up, go green, get moving, get moving, get moving
+<*chorus*> | <*chorus*>
+Face down, home town, face down, home town | ??
+Face down, home town, it looks so grey | Coral die, our Earth looks so grey Face down, home town, face down, home town | ??
+Face down, home town, it looks so grey | Trees die, our Earth looks so grey Face down, home town, face down, home town | ??
+Face down, home town, it looks so grey | Crops die, our Earth looks so grey Face down, home town, face down, home town | ??
+Face down, home town, it looks so grey | Animals die, our Earth looks so grey
+<*chorus*> | <*chorus*>